 Don’t miss: The great outdoors.
 Hire a cherry red Thunderbird convertible and hit the interstate.
 Take on Highway 1 from LA to San Francisco, or embrace your inner Kerouac and head out on an East-West drive from sea to shining sea.
 Tick off as many national parks – arguably the best invention to come out of the US – as you can.

-Shoppers and gourmands unite!
+Shoppers and gourmands, unite!
 If a way to your memory-maker is through the stomach (or indeed, the retail checkout), Hong Kong is the place for you.
-Though bustling and busy, Hong Kong’s ample green spaces, stunning waterline, world-class shopping, and abundance of cuisines (there’s over 12,000 restaurants) earns it ‘paradise status’ to those on the hunt for something different, delicious and accessible.
+Though bustling and busy, Hong Kong’s ample green spaces, stunning waterline, world-class shopping, and abundance of cuisines (there’s over 12,000 restaurants) earns it paradise status for those on the hunt for something different, delicious and accessible.

 For those keen on racking up some slightly less raucous, less gritty South East Asian memoirs, Singapore has your number.
-As the closest, and most well-connected, international hub proximate to Australian shores, Singapore is a no-brainer: world-class hospitality (with quality to match), classy nightlife, and a safe, clean, green and effortlessly navigable vibe – the perfect mix for an unforgettable, and fairly effortless, worldly cosmopolitan experience.
+As the closest and most well-connected international hub to Australian shores, Singapore is a no-brainer: world-class hospitality (with quality to match), classy nightlife, and a safe, clean, green and effortlessly navigable vibe – the perfect mix for an unforgettable, and fairly effortless, worldly cosmopolitan experience.

-Don’t miss: Marina Bay Sands.
-Contender for the most spectacular hotel in the Southern Hemisphere, and home to one of the most incredible infinity pools in the world.
-Gardens By The Bay will also seep into your memory-maker with its futuristic vision of an electric forest, complete with the world’s largest glass greenhouse.
+Don’t miss: Marina Bay Sands, contender for the most spectacular hotel in the Southern Hemisphere and home to one of the most incredible infinity pools in the world.
+Gardens By The Bay will also seep into your memory, with its futuristic vision of an electric forest, complete with the world’s largest glass greenhouse.

 What’s not love about NZ?
-Our ‘East Island’ neighbours offer one of the planet’s most generously awesome travel experiences – a slice of Middle Earth, all within a short air bound hop.
-Whether shooting south, north or ideally both, take advantage of NZ’s choice of easy-access hubs in and out of Christchurch, Wellington or Auckland, and relish in our friendly neighbour’s dramatic and awe-inspiring natural splendour.
+Our ‘East Island’ neighbours offer one of the planet’s most generously awesome travel experiences – a slice of Middle Earth, all within a short air-bound hop.
+Whether shooting south, north (or, ideally, both), you can take advantage of NZ’s choice of easy-access hubs in and out of Christchurch, Wellington or Auckland, and relish in our friendly neighbour’s dramatic and awe-inspiring natural splendour.